The co-founders of Stylebook and the Stylebook office

 The idea for Stylebook was inspired by co-founder Jess's experiences organizing and tracking clothes in the fashion closets of Vogue and Modern Bride as an intern and her efforts to look fashionable on a budget while working as the art assistant at Lucky magazine.

-Stylebook was created when co-founders Jess Moore and Bill Atkins teamed up.
+Stylebook was created when co-founders Jess Atkins and Bill Atkins teamed up.
 Before building Stylebook, Bill had worked as a programmer on Wall Street and for NYC startups.

 Using Stylebook Everyday